 - Talk show host and former sports presenter Alan Partridge.

 - Monty Python's Flying Circus has a lot of sketches based on this trope.
+Michael Palin as the host of Blackmail is one of the more notorious.

 - On December 1, 1976, the notorious broadcast of Thames Television's Today show aired in the London region, featuring Siouxie Sioux and members of The Sex Pistols.
 During what was apparently thought to be pre-show banter, host Bill Grundy, apparently drunk, made a rather explicit pass at Sioux.
 The resulting wordplay, which included guitarist Steve Jones swearing at Grundy, resulted in the famous "The Filth and the Fury!" headline in The Daily Mirror, and effectively ended Grundy's career.